sterbini/madxp/README.md

 The input file needs to start with '!##' and consists of sections (starting with '!##').

 One can use markdown emoji as :construction:, :question:, :warning: to get easy-to-track information in the markdown file.
 Not to break compatibility with the codi/gitlab/git/mkdocs markdown dialects we suggest to keep only basic markdown features.
+Our priviledged markdown dialect is the one of mkdocs.

 In the python environment you can use
 - the **madx** object to access the MADX variables (as in [cpymad](https://github.com/hibtc/cpymad)).